vpodpecan/LEPAMTIC/README.md

 The prompts are currently tailored to two focal gaps: **biochar** and **retaining crop residues** versus **soil fauna**, but can be easily modified to other combinations of land management practices and soil biota.

-The name comes from the type of the pattern it extracts:
+The name comes from the type of pattern it extracts:

 **L**: Land management practice (e.g., conventional tillage)
 **E**: Effect (e.g., increase, decrease, no effect)